 9-13 December, 2013

 American Geophysical Union Publications

 Trembanis, Arthur; Beaudoin, Jonathan; Duval, Carter; Schmidt, Val; and Mayer, Larry A., "Morphodynamic Impacts of Hurricane Sandy on the Inner-shelf" (2013).
-Center for Coastal and Ocean Mapping.
+Fall Meeting, American Geophysical Union (AGU).
 701.